Op-amp Tutorial Includes:

 Operational amplifier circuit input impedance is important for a variety of reasons.
 It determines the loading on the previous stage, and also the impedance along with the lowest frequencies required determines the value of any coupling capacitor needed.

 In view of this.
 It is necessary to understand the input impedance of the operational amplifier circuit, so that the required electronic circuit design decisions can be made.

 The overall input impedance is not just the input DC resistance, but it is also complicated by the level of capacitance and this can have a marked effect on the overall impedance.
 This means that the effective circuit contains not only contains resistors but also capacitors.

 When referring to the op amp input impedance it is necessary to state whether it is the basic chip itself or the circuit:

-- Op amp chip input impedance: The input impedance of the basic integrated circuit is just the input impedance of the basic circuitry inside the chip.
-Some current is required to drive the base junctions of the input transistors, and this is why the input impedance is not infinite.
+Op amp chip input impedance: The input impedance of the basic integrated circuit is just the input impedance of the basic circuitry inside the chip.
+Some current is required to drive the base junctions of the input transistors, and this is one reason why the input impedance is not infinite.